ecbypi/paraphrase/README.md

 ### Setup

-paraphrase aims to be as flexible as possible. `Query` classes can be created in the following ways:
+`Paraphrase::Query` classes can be created in the following ways:

 * Calling `register_mapping` in an `ActiveRecord::Base` subclass: